Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Low-rank training via gradient flow

-Traditional descent algorithms such as \eqref{eq_trad_grad_desc} do not guarantee the preservation of the low-rank structure \eqref{eq:svd-like-decomposition} when updating the weight matrix $W_k$ and require knowledge of the whole $W_k$ rather than the low-rank factors $U_k,S_k,V_k$.
-To overcome these limitations, we move to a gradient flow formulation of the loss-minimization problem, and we derive a robust and efficient training method that preserves the low-rank structure and works only with the factors, without forming the matrix $W_k$.
+Traditional descent algorithms such as \eqref{eq_trad_grad_desc} do not guarantee the preservation of the low-rank structure $U_k S_k V_k^\top$ when updating the weights during training and require knowledge of the whole $W_k$ rather than the factors $U_k,S_k,V_k$. {Here we reinterpret the loss minimization as a continuous-time gradient flow and derive a new training method that overcomes all aforementioned limitations.}